TarikRiadi/StyleTransfer_CNN/README.md

 and applied onto 3 different images for content: UANDES (a picture of our university's library), Snowy (a picture of a hill in Westminster, CO) and Space Shuttle
 Independence (a picture of a space shuttle on top of an airplane at Johnson Space Centre).

-An in-depth explanation of the algorithm and its parameters can be found in the power point and paper within ths repository.
+An in-depth explanation of the algorithm and its parameters can be found in the power point (Artistic Style Transfer Presentation.ppt) and paper (AI Final Deliverable - Tomas Oelckers y Tarik Saez.pdf) within ths repository.
 Please message me if you have any doubts.